 One young person we have helped through the partnership is Trevon, a teenager with bi-polar disorder, attention deficit hyperactivity disorder, and other mental health diagnoses.
 He was arrested and placed on probation during his sophomore year.
 Though his mother was a strong advocate for Trevon, she found it challenging to understand all the jargon and navigate the juvenile justice system in order to get the services her son needed.
 When a juvenile probation officer referred Trevon to DRTx education specialist Danielle, she used her many years of experience as a special education diagnostician to successfully advocate for Trevon.
 As a result, he continued his education and invited Danielle to be in the audience as he received his high school diploma.
 Trevon is now working in a retail position and is saving money to be able to attend culinary college or trade school.

-Since accepting our first referral in January 2016, DRTx has provided advocacy services to more than 1,200 youth who are now receiving the educational services they need to succeed in life.
+Since accepting our first referral in January 2016, DRTx has provided advocacy services to just over 2,000 youth who are now receiving the educational services they need to succeed in life.
+In 2021 and 2022, an average of 94% of youth served in the program did not reoffend within a year of probation.